metarex-media/www-metarex-media/content/blog/2019-10-08-specification/index.md

       id       =  "spec"
  >}}

+Details of the mxf-live project can be found in this [blog] post.
-Full details of the release in the {{% metarex %}} [docs section].
-Details of the mxf-live project in the [blog].
+For further details of the release can be found in the {{% metarex %}}[Docs](https://metarex.media/docs/) section.

-This specification was the impetus for starting the Metarex project.
+This specification was the impetus for starting the MetaRex project.
 We hope to repeat the demo on a larger scale with a more generic solution in 2024.

 [blog]:         /blog/2019/07/20/mxf-live-at-arri-international-broadcast-day-2019/